ibm-messaging/mq-jms-spring/README.md

 mq.password=passw0rd
 ~~~

-Spring Boot will create a ConnectionFactory that can then be used to interact with your queue manager.
+Spring Boot will then create a ConnectionFactory that can then be used to interact with your queue manager.

 ## Related documentation
 * [MQ documentation](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.0.0/com.ibm.mq.helphome.v90.doc/WelcomePagev9r0.htm)